UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/notes-on-archive-structures.md

 We obviously don't _have_ to structure our archive files that way, but doing so makes everything simpler and cleaner.
 So we did, and you can (and should) assume we did.

+## You should always make "nice" archive files

+One take-away here is that when you make archive files for others to use (including your future self!), you should almost always make clean archive files.
+I.e., you should gather all the content you want to archive into a single (reasonably named) directory, and include that directory as the top-level directory in the archive file.

+This will ensure that when someone extracts the contents of the archive, they won't end up with a living room full of confetti and be quite annoyed with you as a result. :cry: